 The implementation of a GA-based meta-heuristics hybridized with the NN heuristics for the improvement of the initial population selection in the GA is a suitable alternative to providing proper solutions for the VRPTW problem.
-As experimentally demonstrated in this work, the execution times are all less than a minute, while reaching adequate solutions with no requiring populations greater to 50 individuals -avoiding so unnecessary raise of the computational cost.
+As experimentally demonstrated in this work, the execution times are all less than a minute, while reaching adequate solutions with no requiring populations greater to 50 individuals-avoiding so unnecessary raise of the computational cost.

-This study uses the mathematical formulation of the VRPTW and includes in the app programming, a function that would add up the load of products in the truck and prevent further load increase each time the truck limit is exceeded, thus turning the problem into a Capacitated VRPTW or CVRPTW.
+This study uses the mathematical formulation of the VRPTW and includes in the programming of the application a function that would add up the load of products in the truck and prevent further load increase each time the truck limit is exceeded, thus turning the problem into a Capacited VRPTW or CVRPTW.

-After the evaluations to which the proposed application was submitted, it was demonstrated that the solutions provided by the application in terms of route sequencing offered improvements in the total distance traveled by the truck of 19,4% for the northern route compared to the empirical sequencing that was carried out in the studied company.
-In addition, the GA spend short execution times.
+After the evaluations to which the proposed application was submitted, it was demonstrated that the solutions provided by the application in terms of route sequencing offered improvements of approximately 20% compared to the empirical sequencing that was carried out in the company under study and in short execution times.
 This would represent great savings in logistic costs and optimization of the distribution of auto parts for the company studied if it implements a vehicle routing system similar to the one exposed in the present and stops trusting in the empirical routing.